paritytech/cumulus/README.md

 cargo build --release

 # Export genesis state
-# --parachain-id 200 as an example and should be changed according to your parachain id (u32 type range)
+# --parachain-id 200 as an example that can be chosen freely.
+Make sure to everywhere use the same parachain id
 ./target/release/rococo-collator export-genesis-state --parachain-id 200 > genesis-state

 # Export genesis wasm